 Credit products, equities and hedge funds

-We work closely with the managers to ensure they consider ESG aspects in their investment processes.
+We work closely with the external managers to ensure they consider ESG aspects in their investment processes.
 Before external managers are appointed, Swiss Re performs thorough due diligence to confirm their compliance with our responsible investment principles.
-This includes ESG considerations in investment decisions and monitoring, as well as a review of the managers’ commitment to responsible investment.
+This includes ESG considerations in investment decisions and monitoring, as well as a review of their commitment to responsible investing.
 After being mandated, the managers’ individual performances are monitored in line with our Responsible Investment Policy, and they are required to report regularly on their responsible investment activities.

 For more systematic and regular monitoring of the actual integration of ESG factors into our externally managed portfolio, we have engaged the services of a leading ESG research company.
-We apply the ratings provided by them to our investment portfolio to assess the quality of the portfolio and gain further insight into ESG risk exposures.
+We apply their ratings to our investment portfolio to assess the quality of the portfolio and gain further insight into ESG risk exposures.

-Our investment portfolio consists of direct investments in properties, principally in Switzerland and in Germany.
-Comprising buildings for both residential and commercial use, the total value of the portfolio was USD 2.5 billion at the end of 2014.
+Our investment portfolio consists of direct investments in property, principally in Switzerland and in Germany, as well as in the US.
+Comprising buildings for residential, industrial and commercial use, the market value of the portfolio was USD 3.2 billion at the end of 2015.

-For these real estate investments we apply ambitious sustainability standards.
+We apply ambitious sustainability standards for these real estate investments.
 For projects in Switzerland, the applicable criteria are defined in the Energy Mission Statement of Swiss Re.
 This stipulates that all new buildings need to conform to the MINERGIE® standard (www.minergie.ch), a Swiss quality label specifying high levels of energy efficiency and superior user comfort.
 When an existing building in the portfolio is due for renovation, this standard is applied whenever it is feasible from an architectural, technical and financial point of view.

-By the end of 2014, the combined value of our MINERGIE®-certified buildings had reached USD 0.4 billion, or 19.5% of our Swiss portfolio of direct real estate investments.
-The total energy consumption surface in accordance with the MINERGIE® standard was 82 497 m2 at the end of 2014.
-In addition, more than 56 000 m2 had been sold on to third parties in previous years.
+By the end of 2015, the combined value of our MINERGIE®-certified buildings reached USD 0.4 billion, or 21.4% of our Swiss portfolio of direct real estate investments.
+The total energy consumption surface in accordance with the MINERGIE® standard was 82 497 m2 at the end of 2015.
+In addition, more than 56 000 m2 was sold on to third parties in previous years.

-1 Rates products consist of cash, short-term investments, government bonds (incl. agency), and derivatives thereof.
+2 Rates products consist of cash, short-term investments and government bonds (including agency).